Individual support

 Promotion of individuals by career level

-Explanation of the graphic
+Explanation of the graph

 The classification of scientific careers into stages R1 to R4 follows a model recognized throughout Europe that describes the career progression of researchers in a structured manner: